verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed.
 Suppress unknown Verilator comments or warning messages with the given message code.
-This is used to allow code written with pragmas for a later version of Verilator to run under a older version;
+This is used to allow code written with pragmas for a later version of Verilator to run under an older version;
    add "-Wfuture-" arguments for each message code or comment that the new version supports which the older version does not support.